hyue0768/hyue0768.github.io/_pages/about.md

 I am deeply interested in the Blockchain Protocols, Decentralized Finance (DeFi) Ecosystem, Smart Contracts, and MEV Strategies.
 My research focus on the measurements and analysis of DeFi like Maximal Extractable Value (MEV) and Proposer Builder Separation (PBS) in Ethereum 2.0.
 If you have some ideas interested, please share me and then we can do something meaningful for both research and ecosystem.

 I would graduate in June next year.
 And I am looking for a **<font color=red>potential Ph.D position</font>** related to the above topics.
-If you are interested in my experiences, please feel free to reach out though hhhhhy499 AT gmail.com or yhuang797 AT connect.hkust-gz.edu.cn.
+If you are interested in my experiences, please feel free to reach out through hhhhhy499 AT gmail.com or yhuang797 AT connect.hkust-gz.edu.cn.

 # 🔥 News
-- *2024.07*: &nbsp;🎉🎉 I plan to submit a paper regrading Dencun Upgrade and builder behaviors to [WWW 25](https://hyue0768.github.io) as first author.
+- *2024.07*: &nbsp;🎉🎉 Plan to submit a paper regrading Dencun Upgrade and builder behaviors to [WWW 25](https://hyue0768.github.io) as first author.
 If you are interested, please concact me!
-- *2024.06*: &nbsp;🎉🎉 I have submitted a paper toward [S&P 2025](https://sp2025.ieee-security.org/).
+- *2024.06*: &nbsp;🎉🎉 Have submitted a paper toward [S&P 2025](https://sp2025.ieee-security.org/).
 In this paper, we identified two asymmetries among builders through the examination of builder bidding data, which led to different block valuations and bidding strategies during the MEV-Boost Auction stage.
 By employing the concepts of [expectational and robust fairness](https://dl.acm.org/doi/pdf/10.1145/3448016.3457285), we demonstrated that the asymmetry fosters a monopolistic tendency, exacerbating fairness erosion within the network.
 Furthermore, we also explored the implications of a monopolistic builder scenario, highlighting the negative effects of earnings losses of proposers and discrimination in block construction.

 # 📝 Publications